 WalletAccount

-Use wallets (like Braavos & ArgentX) to sign your transactions in your DAPP.
+Use wallets to sign transactions in your DAPP.

-This class is working only in the scope of a DAPP.
-You can't use it in a node.js script.
+This class functions only within the scope of a DAPP.
+It can't be used in a Node.js script.

 Architecture